ForestAdmin/agent-nodejs/docs/agent-customization/actions/README.md

 Sooner or later, you will need to perform actions on your data that are specific to your business.
-Moderating comments, generating an invoice, logging into a customer’s account, or banning a user are exactly the kind of important tasks to unlock to manage your day-to-day operations.
+Moderating comments, generating an invoice, logging into a customer’s account, or banning users are exactly the kind of important tasks to unlock to manage your day-to-day operations.

-In our Live Demo example, our `companies` collection has many examples of Action.
-The simplest one is "Mark as live".

 ![Custom action displayed on the table-view](../../assets/actions-dropdown.png)

 ## In your code

-{% hint style='info' %}
-In the following example, we are making queries using the [Forest Admin Query Interface](../../under-the-hood/queries/README.md).

-As Forest Admin does not impose any restriction on the handler, you are free to call external APIs or query your database directly instead.
-{% endhint %}

 To create an action, you will first need to declare it in your code for a specific collection.
 Here we declare a Mark as Live action for the `companies` collection.